Consistent Beliefs without Common Prior: Main result

-We introduce in Definition \ref{def:pts} the model of type space for this paper.
-This is a generalisation of the notion of type space appearing in \citet{Samet1998,HeifetzSamet1998}, and is identical to the notion in \citet{HellmanPinter2022}.
+We begin by introducing the notion of type space that we use in this paper.
+This notion is a reformulation of that of \citet{HeifetzSamet1998}, which is considered the standard concept of type space.

-\begin{definition} A \emph{type space} is a tuple $((\Omega,\mathcal{A}),\{(\Omega,\mathcal{M}_i)\}_{i \in N},\{t_i\}_{i \in N})$, where
+\begin{definition} A type space is a tuple $((\Omega,\mathcal{A}),\{(\Omega,\mathcal{M}_i)\}_{i \in N},\{t_i\}_{i \in N})$, where